TrellixVulnTeam/swahilipython_SCMU/Doc/faq/gui.rst

 There are bindings available for the Qt toolkit (using either `PyQt
 <https://riverbankcomputing.com/software/pyqt/intro>`_ or `PySide
 <https://wiki.qt.io/PySide>`_) and for KDE (`PyKDE4 <https://techbase.kde.org/Languages/Python/Using_PyKDE_4>`__).
-PyQt is currently more mature than PySide, but you must buy a PyQt license from `Riverbank Computing <https://www.riverbankcomputing.com/commercial/license-faq>`_ if you want to write proprietary applications.
+PyQt is currently more mature than PySide, but you must buy a PyQt license kutoka `Riverbank Computing <https://www.riverbankcomputing.com/commercial/license-faq>`_ if you want to write proprietary applications.
 PySide is free for all applications.

-Qt 4.5 upwards is licensed under the LGPL license; also, commercial licenses are available from `The Qt Company <https://www.qt.io/licensing/>`_.
+Qt 4.5 upwards is licensed under the LGPL license; also, commercial licenses are available kutoka `The Qt Company <https://www.qt.io/licensing/>`_.

 Gtk+
 ----